 The standard source of payment codes are an example of data required by the state that is not contained within the standard UB92 billing record.
 In order to meet this requirement, each payer identification must be categorized into the appropriate standard source of payment value.
-With this in mind, approximately 9% of the secondary payers originally categorized as "Missing/Invalid" were recategorized as "Self-Pay".
+With this in mind, approximately 5% of the secondary payers originally categorized as "Missing/Invalid" were recategorized as "Self-Pay", 5% originally categorized as "Managed Care" were recategorized as "Medicare", and 3% originally categorized as "Indemnity" were recategorized as "Champus".

 Additionally, those payers identified contractually as both "HMO and PPO" are categorized as "Commercial PPO".
-Thus any true managed care comparisons by contract type (HMO vs. PPO) may result in inaccurate analysis.
+Thus any true managed care